Akshay-V6/topology-change-detector/README.md

 # SDN Topology Change Detector
-An SDN-based Topology Change Detector using Mininet and Ryu OpenFlow controller.
+This project implements an SDN-based topology change detector using Mininet and the Ryu OpenFlow controller.
 The controller dynamically monitors the network for switch joins/leaves, link additions/deletions, and port changes, logging all events in real time.
 It also functions as a learning switch, installing OpenFlow 1.3 flow rules reactively.

 Built as part of the CN Mini Project.

+## Author
+Akshay V

+## Implementation Notes
+- Implemented using Ryu's topology discovery API (--observe-links)
+- Uses reactive flow installation (learning switch behavior)
+- Tested under link failure and recovery scenarios

 ## Topology
 Linear chain of 3 switches (s1-s2-s3), each with 2 hosts attached (h1-h6).